Chart Color Schemes

 An assessment of population growth drivers in Heywood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, the suburb is expected to grow by just below the median of national non-metropolitan areas, with an increase of 124 persons reflecting a total increase of 5.8% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Heywood is expected to increase by 122 persons to 2041, reflecting an increase of 4.2% in total over the 17-year period.

 Frequently Asked Questions - Population